HillaryDanan/abstraction-intelligence/README.md

 Cowan, N. (2001).
 The magical number 4 in short-term memory: A reconsideration of mental storage capacity. *Behavioral and Brain Sciences*, 24(1), 87-114.

-Curtis, C. E., & D’Esposito, M. (2003).
+Curtis, C. E., & D'Esposito, M. (2003).
 Persistent activity in the prefrontal cortex during working memory. *Trends in Cognitive Sciences*, 7(9), 415-423.

 Dennett, D. C. (1991). *Consciousness Explained*.
 Little, Brown and Company.